 A mask typically has holes and irregularities which are cleaned up by a classical iterative erosion and dilation method on a 3×3 structuring element:

-- For the erosion, a pixel that has at least one empty neighbor is discarded (pixel = 0). - For the dilation, a pixel that has at least one non-empty neighbor is filled (pixel =1).
+- For the erosion, a pixel that has at least one empty neighbor is reset. - For the dilation, a pixel that has at least one non-empty neighbor is activated.